A Ferguson associate helps a facilities supply worker review his inventory on wooden shelves.

 For example: It’s common for diluted cleaners to have a more appealing unit price than concentrated cleaning solutions made from quality ingredients.
 When it comes to effectiveness, however, the diluted option can end up straining resources.

-Not only do concentrated cleaners come in less packaging that would otherwise end up in a landfill, but they can also help your maintenance staff work more efficiently.
+Not only do concentrated cleaners come in less packaging that would otherwise end up in a landfill, they can also help your maintenance staff work more efficiently.
 A high-quality cleaning solution will cut the amount of time and effort it takes to clean a soiled surface compared to a diluted solution.

 By opting for the concentrated cleaner, you can maximize labor hours.
 Check out other tips to help you implement a sustainable cleaning system in your facility.